shohruhturakulov/python.aqrs-pro/README.md

-# python.aqrs-pro
+# python.telegram-bot
-Python Project - AQRS
+Python Telegram Bot
 This is the new StartUp project in python programming language